cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

 *sim indicates that the weight equals the average identity within the sequences containing the matched residues.*
-   *OW<X> Will cause the sim weight to be multiplied by X* *sim_matrix_name indicates the average identity with two residues regarded as identical when their substitution value is positive.
+*OW<X> will cause the sim weight to be multiplied by X* *sim_matrix_name indicates the average identity with two residues regarded as identical when their substitution value is positive.
 The valid matrices names are in matrices.h (pam250mt) .Matrices not found in this header are considered to be filenames.
 See the format section for matrices.
 For instance, -weight=sim_pam250mt indicates that the grouping used for similarity will be the set of classes with positive substitutions.*

 ::

   $$: t_coffee sample_seq1.fasta -weight=winsim10 -out_lib=test.tc_lib

-   *Other groups include*
+*Other groups include:
 *sim_clustalw_col ( categories of clustalw marked with :)*
 *sim_clustalw_dot ( categories of clustalw marked with .)*
 *Value indicates that all the pairs found in the alignments must be given the same weight equal to value.
 This is useful when the alignment one wishes to turn into a library must be given a pre-specified score (for instance if they come from a structure super-imposition program).
 Value is an integer:*

 ::